Oswald Morris: Life and career

-After his war service, Morris worked at Pinewood Studios as an assistant to such people as Ronald Neame and David Lean at their company Cineguild.
-He was the camera operator during the shooting of Lean's Oliver Twist (1948).
+After his war service, Morris worked at Pinewood Studios as an assistant to such people as Ronald Neame and David Lean at their company, Cineguild.
+He was the camera operator for Lean's Oliver Twist (1948).
 He first acted as director of photography on Golden Salamander (1950).
-Neame referred to Morris as "probably the greatest cameraman in the world".
+Neame called Morris "probably the greatest cameraman in the world."

-Morris collaborated with film director John Huston on eight films, beginning with Moulin Rouge (1952), and also including Moby Dick (1956).
-Although his previous experience with Technicolor had been limited, for Moulin Rouge he devised many stylish effects - through the use of diffused and filtered light, fog, and bold color choices - for the film, and his innovations drew critical praise from the critics.
-For Moby Dick, Morris developed what David Peloquin has called a "retro-silvered pictorial" which "was designed to capture the look of nineteenth-century whaling prints with their muted colors and silver sheen".
-Morris wrote in his autobiography that he and Huston wanted a "soft wash" effect "in which we would etch in the characters".
-To achieve this, in prints for the original release, colour was effectively printed over a black and white image using two negatives.
-For the film of John Osborne's The Entertainer (1960), on which Morris was the cinematographer, his name was incorporated into the story in one scene where a radio transmission mentioned the fictional "Sergeant Ossie Morris".
+Morris collaborated with director John Huston on eight films, beginning with Moulin Rouge (1952) and also including Moby Dick (1956).
+Although his previous experience with Technicolor had been limited, Morris devised many stylish effects for Moulin Rouge by employing diffused and filtered light, fog and bold color choices, and his innovations drew critical praise.
+For Moby Dick, Morris developed what David Peloquin has called a "retro-silvered pictorial" that "was designed to capture the look of nineteenth-century whaling prints with their muted colors and silver sheen."
+Morris wrote in his autobiography that he and Huston wanted a "soft wash" effect "in which we would etch in the characters."
+To achieve this, in prints for the original release, colour was effectively printed over a black-and-white image using two negatives.
+As cinematographer for John Osborne's The Entertainer (1960), his name was incorporated into the story in a scene in which a radio transmission mentions the fictional 'Sergeant Ossie Morris'.

-He received three nominations for the Academy Award for Best Cinematography, for his work on the musicals Oliver!
-(1968), Fiddler on the Roof (1971), and The Wiz (1978), and won the award for his work on Fiddler on the Roof.
+Morris received three nominations for the Academy Award for Best Cinematography for his work on the musicals Oliver!
+(1968), Fiddler on the Roof (1971) and The Wiz (1978), winning for Fiddler on the Roof.
 Morris' brother Reginald H. Morris was also a cinematographer based in Canada.

-Morris was a Fellow of The Royal Photographic Society and was named an Officer of the Order of the British Empire in 1998.
+Morris was a fellow of the Royal Photographic Society and was named an officer of the Order of the British Empire in 1998.
 He published his memoirs, Huston, We Have a Problem: A Kaleidoscope of Filmmaking Memories (ISBN 978-0810857063), in 2006.
-In his later years, Morris participated in the film course at Bournemouth University.
+In his later years, Morris participated in a film course at Bournemouth University.

 Morris was married twice.
 His first marriage to the former Connie Sharp produced three children, Gillian, Christine and Roger.
 The marriage lasted from 1939 until she died in 1963.
 In 1966, Morris married Lee Turner, a member of the continuity production staff on the Franco Zeffirelli film of The Taming of the Shrew (1967).
 This marriage lasted until she died in 2003.

-He was one of the interviewees in the book Conversations with Cinematographers by David A. Ellis, published by Scarecrow Press.
+Morris was among the interviewees in the book Conversations with Cinematographers by David A. Ellis.

-Morris died on March 17, 2014, at the age of 98, at his home in Fontmell Magna, Dorset, England.
+Morris died on March 17, 2014, at the age of 98 at his home in Fontmell Magna, Dorset, England.
 His survivors included his three children, 10 grandchildren, and 18 great-grandchildren.

 Honours

-In June 2009, the recently completed central building of the National Film and Television School was officially named The Oswald Morris Building in his honour.
+In June 2009, the recently completed central building of the National Film and Television School was officially named the Oswald Morris Building in his honour.